ne9z/dotfiles-nixos/README.txt

 Install NixOS as described in .config/nixos/inst.sh

 Reboot then login as normal user.
+Default user name is "user" and password is "test".

 Configure network with

   nmtui